cbohnert67/cbohnert67/README.md

 <h1 align="center">Hi 👋, I'm Cédric Bohnert !</h1>
-<h2 align="center">An Aspiring Data & Machine Learning Scientist from France</h3>
+<h2 align="center">An Aspiring Artificial Intelligence Engineer from France</h3>

 <h3 align="center">About Me:</h3>

 - 🔭 My main goal for 2024 is to work towards **leveling up my software development skills and building up my GitHub profile with notes and projects.**

-  Specifically, I am studying for 2024 in order to complete a [Bachelor Développeur d'Application Python](https://www.studi.com/fr/formation/developpement/bachelor-developpeur-dapplication-python) with the online school STUDI.
+  Specifically, I am studying for 2024 in order to complete a [Bachelor Développeur d'Application Python](https://www.studi.com/fr/formation/developpement/bachelor-developpeur-dapplication-python) with the help of the online school STUDI.
 It is a french level 6 RNCP title of Software Developer.
-With this Bachelor, I will be equiped with 3 sets of skills: 1. conception and specification of the digital solution, 2. management, piloting and testing of the digital solution, and 3. python development of the digital solution.
-When completed, I will move toward Data Science and AI.
+With such a program, I will be well equiped with 3 sets of skills: conception and specification of the digital solution, management, piloting and testing of the digital solution, and python development for the digital solution.
+I will be able to design and specify a computing solution to a given problem, to guide the development through each validated phases with agility and to participate in the programming of the software with the versatile Python language.
+Due to such a quality and the merit of Python in the field, I will next move toward Data Science and AI after the Bachelor completed.
+That's why I am actively looking for a specific french law contractor who can participate in the finance of the AI Engineer career path from the online school Openclassrooms.

-- 🌱 During the summer of 2024, I will be learning **the principles of good software construction aka. software engineering in order to master software development.**
+- 🌱 During the summer of 2024, I will be actively learning **the principles of good software construction aka. software engineering in order to master software development.**

   I am using several good resources in order to complete that phase of upskilling.
-I am currently learning from the STUDI platform and [www.educative.io](https://www.educative.io).
-More specifically, I am currently learning from the great 'Learn to Code: Become a Software Engineer' skill path from Educative.
+I am currently learning from the STUDI platform and the challenging [www.educative.io](https://www.educative.io) learning platform.
+I am currently enrolled in the great 'Learn to Code: Become a Software Engineer' skill path from Educative.
+Here is what I am focusing during the summer:

 - 👯 I’m currently open to collaborate on **upskilling with anyone who loves to learn about Python Programming, Data Science and AI.**